Power-of-$d$ Choices Load Balancing in the Sub-Halfin Whitt Regime: Results and Insights

 \end{theorem} The result in Theorem \ref{theo: informal} is obtained by proving a high probability lower bound and a high probability upper bound separately on $\BFs$ in Theorem \ref{theo: lower_bound} and Theorem \ref{theo: upper_bound}, respectively.
 These are presented at the end of this section, wherein, we also explicitly characterize the $o(\cdot)$ terms.

 Note that the above theorem considers $d$ as a solution of an implicit equation.
 However, one can obtain upper and lower bounds on $d$, matching up to a logarithmic term.
 In particular, we have $(2mn^\gamma)^{1 /m} \leq d \leq (2mn^\gamma)^{1 /m} \log (n)^{1/m}$.
-Also note that, since $d$ is the number of sampled queues, it should be an integer.
-However, we ignore this issue and in our results and proofs we do not explicitly impose the constraint that $d$ should be an integer.
-This can be easily fixed by introducing floors and ceilings at appropriate places, which we do not do for ease of exposition.
-Moreover, as $d \rightarrow \infty$ as $n \rightarrow \infty$, the integrality approximation error will be negligible for large $n$.

-Note that, the above result shows that the stationary distribution of the stochastic model concentrates around the fixed point of the ODE approximation given by \eqref{eq: fixed_point_fluid_model}.
+The above result shows that the stationary distribution of the stochastic model concentrates around the fixed point of the ODE approximation given by \eqref{eq: fixed_point_fluid_model}.
 To further understand the result, consider the limit as $n \rightarrow \infty$ to get

-Thus, most of the queues have length equal to $m$ which implies that an incoming customer joins a queue with length $m-1$ with high probability.
-Also note that, the above theorem considers the case $m_n \equiv m$ corresponding to zero/finite delay, as well as the case $m_n \rightarrow \infty$ corresponding to infinite delay.
-Theorem \ref{theo: informal} also holds if $m_n \rightarrow m$ rather than $m_n \equiv m$ for the finite delay case.
-The results in the finite and infinite delay cases are jointly characterized by showing that almost all the queue lengths are equal to $m_n$ with high probability.
-We further discuss this below.
+Thus, most of the queues have lengths equal to $m$ which implies that an incoming customer joins a queue with length $m-1$ with high probability.
+In particular, we have

+where the last inequality holds for $n$ large enough.
+So, if $d$ is a polynomial in $n$, then $m$ is finite.
+On the other hand, if $d$ is smaller than any polynomial, then $m$ will increase to infinity as $n \rightarrow \infty$.
+We discuss such a phase transition in the queue length behavior below.